IyannaB623/Python-Projects/README.md

 :white_small_square: If you are missing any of the parameters you will receive a score less than 5 with notes on how you can strengthen your password.

 :white_small_square: If you would like to enter another password you can make that choice to continue or not with use of the While Loop.

+## 4. Password Generator

+:white_small_square: This program will generate a strong password for you with the option of having a fully generated password or one that you can customize.
+It also serves as a password strength checker if your custom input satisfies all of the requirements to be a strong password.

+:white_small_square: The first input will ask if you would like Option 1: Fully Generated or Option 2: custom.

+:white_small_square: If Option 1: You will receive an 8 character long password with atleast one number, one uppercase and lowercase letter, and one special character.

+:white_small_square: If Option 2: You will recieve a password including your custom input that satisfies all of the strong password requirements as mentioned above.

+:white_small_square: In option 2, you can also recieve you custom input back without any changes if it already satisfies all of the requirements as mentioned above.